Opioid Safety

 Current Context

 The opioid epidemic continues to affect a vast number of patients, and the overall death rate from opioids (including both prescription and nonprescription drugs) continues to increase.
 Recent data has shown a decline in overall opioid prescribing, raising the hope that the tide may be turning with regard to overuse of these medications.
 Although this is an important first step, reducing opioid prescribing alone is unlikely to relieve population-level harm from opioids, given the magnitude of opioid use disorder and increasing rates of illicit opioid use.
 Therefore, identification and comprehensive treatment of patients with opioid use disorder is as important as reducing opioid prescribing.
 Improving the quality of pain management is also an important step in curbing the epidemic, as concern has also been raised that blanket reduction in opioid use may lead to unrelieved pain in patients who would actually benefit from opioid therapy.
 This potential adverse effect must be monitored carefully in patients (such as those with cancer or those recovering from severe traumatic injuries) who would suffer greatly from inadequate pain control.
-The Agency for Healthcare Research and Quality's Effective Health Care Program is currently preparing evidence reviews for pharmacologic and nonpharmacologic approaches to the management of acute and chronic pain, which will aid clinicians in ensuring patients' pain is managed while continuing to reduce the use of opioids.
+The Agency for Healthcare Research and Quality's Effective Health Care Program published three reports on Treatments for Chronic Pain and five reports on Improving Pain Management in the Context of America's Opioid and Substance Use Disorders Crisis.